 The KCNSC is regulated by State and Federal hazardous waste regulations and is subject to RCRA inspections by the EPA and the MDNR.
-All reporting requirements to these agencies have been met.
+Reporting requirements are summarized in Table 3-8 and have been met.
 The varied operations of the KCNSC generate hazardous wastes as defined by 40 CFR 261 from processes such as surface coating, etching, electronic assembly, metals and plastics machining and forming, and wastewater treatment.

 RCRA wastes are stored on-site less than 90 days in compliance with RCRA requirements for large quantity generators of hazardous waste.
 These wastes are then transported off-site by licensed transporters or are transferred to the on-site CWA-permitted IWPF.
-Recycling, treatment, or disposal occurs at Honeywell-reviewed facilities currently in compliance with state and /or federal hazardous waste regulations.
+Recycling, treatment, or disposal occurs at Honeywell-reviewed facilities currently in compliance with state and/or federal hazardous waste regulations.
 Operations that constitute the major contributors of hazardous waste include wastewater treatment, plating, and etching processes.